 In addition to these elements of the space-based GHG infrastructure provided by public sector space agencies, a number of private companies and non-governmental agencies are building and launching satellite sensors for measuring GHGs.
 Following the path pioneered by GHGSat, most are focusing on high resolution observations of CH4.
 For example, a coalition led by the Environmental Defense Fund (EDF) plans to launch MethaneSat in late 2022.
 This sensor will collect measurements at a spatial resolution of about one square km over 200 km x 200 km targets to constrain both broad-area emissions and point sources of CH4.
 Carbon Mapper, an innovative public-private partnership between Carbon Mapper Inc. and the State of California, plans to start deploying the first two satellites in its constellation in 2023.
 While focusing on CH4, both MethaneSat and the Carbon Mapper constellation can also measure intense plumes of CO2.
 Unlike GHGSat, both MethaneSat and Carbon Mapper plan to make their GHG data freely available to the scientific and policy communities.

 Even with this much expanded, space-based GHG monitoring fleet, close coordination of these rapidly evolving ground-based, airborne, and space-based GHG assets is critical to the success of top-down inventory products.
-For example, only ground-based and airborne instruments can measure all of the gases that are tracked by the UNFCCC, while space-based measurements are sensitive surface fluxes of only CO2 and CH4.
+For example, only ground-based and airborne instruments can measure all of the gases that are tracked by the UNFCCC, while space-based measurements are sensitive to surface fluxes of only CO2 and CH4.
 Ground-based measurements of carbon-14 and other trace gases and stable isotopes may be critical for distinguishing anthropogenic from biogenic CO2 fluxes.
 Ground-based sensors also provide continuous monitoring even in persistently cloudy regions, which cannot be observed from space.
 Ground-based and airborne in situ and ground-based remote sensing measurements are being combined to provide critical data for validating space-based CO2 and CH4 estimates and tying them back to the internationally recognized WMO standards.
 Meanwhile, space-based CO2 and CH4 estimates complement ground-based and airborne measurements with additional spatial and temporal resolution and coverage, which is critical for estimating CO2 and CH4 emissions and removals on spatial scales ranging from large urban centers to nations.

 For these reasons, CEOS 2018 recommends a future, purpose-built global greenhouse gas monitoring system that closely integrates ground-based, airborne and space-based measurements with Earth system models to yield both national-level top-down CO2 and CH4 inventories as well as estimates of hot-spot emissions from large power plants and urban centers.
 This integrated approach is patterned after that used for operational numerical weather and air quality forecasting and has been largely adopted for planning and developing the European Copernicus CO2M constellation.